kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

       raise ValueError("The %s frequency is not supported" % frequency)
   ```
   - This code is robust and correct
-  - Still the `if-then-else` is enough and the assertion is not needed
+  - Still the `if-elif-else` is enough and the assertion is not needed
     - DRY here wins: you don't want to have to keep two pieces of code in sync
     - The last line is a catch-all that makes sure even if we modify the
       previous